Engielolz/imasimgbot/README.md

 ## Setup

-Like 765coverbot, this is intended to be ran on an always-on system behind a router.
+Like the aforementioned 765coverbot, this is intended to be ran on an always-on system behind a router.
 This does not require direct internet access and ideally the server shouldn't have it.

 The bot can be installed with these commands (as root):

 1. Go to `/usr/local/bin` and `git clone` this repository

 2. Create the data directory and [its required structure](docs/structure.md).

+   1. You can verify the data structure is correct with the `./imgverify.sh` script.

 3. Run the main script with the init-secrets parameter and provide all the individual bots their Bluesky handle and app password:

    `./imasimgbot.sh init-secrets`

-4. Run `imasimgbot.sh` with the parameter `--install` which will install and enable the bot service
+4. Run `./imasimgbot.sh --install` which will install and enable the bot service

 5. Start the bot with `systemctl start imasimgbot`